CHOQUEQUIRAO

 • Wranglers.

-• Meals (3 breakfast, 4 lunches, 3 dinners, daily morning snack, daily tea service except for last day) – the vegetarian menu is available at no extra cost.
+• Meals (4 breakfast, 5 lunches, 4 dinners, daily morning snack, daily tea service except the last day) – the vegetarian menu is available at no extra cost.

-• Hot water every morning and evening for washing purposes / boiled water to fill in your water bottle every morning and night, and at lunchtime if requested with enough time ahead.
+• Hot water every morning and evening for washing / boiled water to refill your water bottle every morning and night, and at lunchtime if requested with enough time ahead.

 • First-aid kit including emergency oxygen bottle.